MathematicGuy/RemoteObsidian/Artificial Intelligence/Week 3 - Optimization in Neural Network and Newton's Method.md

 ![[Pasted image 20241001102742.png]]

 So how Newton's Method can be use for optimization.
 + ?
-Gradient Decent found the minimum of a function, Newton's method only find the 0 of the function not the minimum.
+Gradient Decent found the minimum of a function, Newton's method only find the 0 of the function not the minimum (e.g. f(x) = 0).
 Well, to minimize g(x) we have to find zeros of $g'(x)$ so we just need to chose which zeros is the minimum. (cho ptr bằng 0 và chọn nghiệm bé nhất)
 + $ In other word, if I let F of X be the derivative of G of X, then by finding the zeros of F of X, I am minimizing G prime of X. And the derivative of F prime of X, is simply the derivative of G of X and the derivative of that.

 In NM, we first initiate $x_0$ as the starting point and update it.
 For Optimization, because by finding the derivative of $f(x_{k})$ also minimizing $g(x)'$.
 We replace F of X with G prime of X.